 2. A yule log is another option.
 In honor of Thor, take the largest oak log you can find (or can handle) and kindle it, either in an indoor fireplace or an outdoor fire.
 Be sure to save some of its charred remains to use for lighting next year's log.

 3. Sacrifice a goat.
-Okay, maybe don't sacrifice it, but goats are associated with Odin and were often slaughtered at this time of the year.
-After Odin was given his share, any other goats that weren't being saved through the winter were slaughtered.
+Okay, maybe don't sacrifice it, but goats are associated with Thor and were often slaughtered at this time of the year.
+After Thor was given his share, any other goats that weren't being saved through the winter were slaughtered.
 Their meat was either preserved or eaten right away--boiled, pit-roasted, or spit-roasted.

 4. Sacrifice a boar.
 Or just roast up some pork.
 Either way, continue the tradition of the Oath Boar, during which oaths were solemnly made to Frey over a large boar.
 Unlike New Year's resolutions, these oaths are meant to be kept.

-6. Play some Viking games.
+6. Play some games.
 The tabletop strategy game Hnefatafl is an obvious choice, but there is nothing wrong in playing any good tabletop game of your preference.
 Or, if you are in the mood, make up your own drinking games.
-Remember, when the Vikings celebrated Yule in the mead hall, it was all about boasting, oath-making, poetry, dance, and song.
+Remember, when the Norse peoples celebrated Yule in the mead hall, it was all about boasting, oath-making, poetry, dance, and song.

 Have a merry Yule!